Ryurex-Code/04-Automatic-Browsing/README.md

 * **Python 3.x**: This script is written in Python.
 We recommend using Python 3.8 or newer.
 You can download the latest version from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
 * **Microsoft Edge Browser**: The script specifically uses the Edge WebDriver.
 Please ensure you have Microsoft Edge installed on your Windows operating system.
 * **Microsoft Edge WebDriver**: Selenium requires a WebDriver to interface with the browser.
-You will need the `msedgedriver.exe` executable.
-It's crucial that the WebDriver version matches your installed Microsoft Edge browser version.
+You'll need the `msedgedriver.exe` executable, and its version must match your installed Microsoft Edge browser version.

-    * **Manual Installation (Recommended)**:
+---

+## ⬇️ Microsoft Edge WebDriver Installation

+Selenium needs a **WebDriver** to control your Edge browser.
+Here's how to set it up:

-        1.  **Check your Edge Browser Version**: Open Microsoft Edge, type `edge://settings/help` in the address bar, and press Enter.
-Note down your browser's version number (e.g., `125.0.2535.92`).
+### 1. Check Your Edge Browser Version

+Open Microsoft Edge, type `edge://settings/help` in the address bar, and press Enter.
+Make a note of your browser's **version number** (e.g., `125.0.2535.92`).

+### 2. Download the Correct WebDriver

-        2.  **Download Edge WebDriver**: Go to the official Microsoft Edge WebDriver page: [https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
-Download the `msedgedriver.zip` file that matches your Edge browser's version.
+Visit the official Microsoft Edge WebDriver page: [https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/). **Download the `msedgedriver.zip` file that precisely matches your Edge browser's version.**

+### 3. Extract the WebDriver

-        3.  **Extract the WebDriver**: Once downloaded, **extract the `msedgedriver.exe` file** from the `.zip` archive.
+Once downloaded, locate the `.zip` file and **extract the `msedgedriver.exe` file** from it.

-        4.  **Place the WebDriver**:
+### 4. Place the WebDriver Executable

+You have two simple options for placing the `msedgedriver.exe` file:

-            * **Option A (Recommended for simplicity)**: Place the extracted `msedgedriver.exe` file directly into the same directory as your `app.py` script.
-This is the easiest method for this project.
+* **Option A (Recommended for simplicity)**:
+    Just put the extracted `msedgedriver.exe` file into the **same directory as your `app.py` script**.
+This is the easiest way for this project.

-            * **Option B (System-wide access)**: Place `msedgedriver.exe` into a dedicated folder (e.g., `C:\Program Files\Microsoft Edge\edgedriver_win64\`) and then add this folder to your system's `PATH` environment variable.
-This allows you to run `msedgedriver.exe` from any directory.
+* **Option B (For System-wide Access)**:
+    Place `msedgedriver.exe` into a dedicated folder (e.g., `C:\Program Files\Microsoft Edge\edgedriver_win64\`).
+Then, add this folder's path to your system's `PATH` environment variable.
+This lets you run `msedgedriver.exe` from any directory.

-                * To add to PATH:
+    **How to add to PATH:**
-                    * Search for "Environment Variables" in the Windows search bar and select "Edit the system environment variables".
+    1. Search for "Environment Variables" in the Windows search bar and select "Edit the system environment variables".
-                    * Click on "Environment Variables..." button.
+    2. Click the "Environment Variables..." button.
-                    * Under "System variables", find and select the "Path" variable, then click "Edit...".
+    3. Under "System variables", find and select the "Path" variable, then click "Edit...".
-                    * Click "New" and paste the path to your WebDriver folder (e.g., `C:\Program Files\Microsoft Edging\edgedriver_win64\`).
+    4. Click "New" and paste the full path to your WebDriver folder (e.g., `C:\Program Files\Microsoft Edge\edgedriver_win64\`).
-                    * Click "OK" on all open windows to save the changes.
+    5. Click "OK" on all open windows to save the changes.
 You might need to restart your command prompt or IDE for changes to take effect.

 ---

 ## 📦 Python Packages

-This project relies on the following Python libraries, which will be automatically installed by `click-here.bat` if not already present:
+This project relies on the following Python libraries.
+While the `click-here.bat` script will attempt to install them, you can also install them manually using `pip`:

 * **`selenium`**: A powerful library for automating web browsers.
-    * Installation via pip: `pip install selenium`
+    * Installation via pip:
+        ```bash
+        pip install selenium
+        ```
     * PyPI Project Page: [https://pypi.org/project/selenium/](https://pypi.org/project/selenium/)
 * **`win10toast`**: A simple library to send Windows 10 toast notifications.
-    * Installation via pip: `pip install win10toast`
+    * Installation via pip:
+        ```bash
+        pip install win10toast
+        ```
     * PyPI Project Page: [https://pypi.org/project/win10toast/](https://pypi.org/project/win10toast/)

 ---